Skatteetaten/vagrant-hashistack/README.md

 - Vault ui is available on [http://10.0.3.10:8200](http://10.0.3.10:8200)

 ### Starting a plain default box
-To get a running VM using the lastest release of this box run `vagrant box init fredrikhgrelland/hashistack` then `vagrant up`.
+To get a running VM using the lastest release of this box run `vagrant init fredrikhgrelland/hashistack` then `vagrant up`.
 The first command will add a file called `Vagrantfile` to your directory, and `vagrant up` will start a box based on the specifications of that file.

 ### Starting a new project based on the hashistack
 To see a full example of how to start a new project based on this box go to [template-repo](https://github.com/fredrikhgrelland/vagrant-hashistack-template).